Customer Retention Strategies for Field Service Businesses

 Loyalty in service means priority, not punch cards

-• Silver: two annual visits, priority dispatch, no trip fees.
+• Silver: Two annual visits, priority dispatch, and no travel charges.

-• Gold: bi-annual visits, same-day dispatch when slots allow, a fixed list of small fixes covered per visit.
+• Gold: Biannual visits, same-day dispatch when availability permits, and a schedule of small fixes covered during each visit.

 Open a self-service portal so dispatch can do real work

-For a typical 5-20 tech shop without a portal, dispatch fields a steady stream of "where's my tech?" and "can I reschedule?" calls.
-Owners report those inbound status calls drop by about 40% once customers self-serve scheduling and job status online.
-That reclaimed capacity funds the proactive retention outreach.
+For a typical 5 to 20 tech shop with no portal, dispatch fields a steady stream of "where's my tech?" and "can I reschedule?" calls all day.
+Owners report those status calls drop by about 40% once customers can self-serve scheduling and job status online.
+That reclaimed time is exactly what funds your proactive retention outreach.

-A working portal lets the homeowner reschedule within a configurable window, see past invoices and pay outstanding balances, approve estimates with a tap, and message the office in the thread tied to their account.
+A working customer portal should allow homeowners to reschedule appointments within the rules you define, review past invoices and outstanding balances, approve estimates with a tap, and send messages to the office through a thread connected to their account.

 Field Promax customer-facing portal for self-serve booking and payment